Abby Kelley Foster

-Abby Kelley Foster (January 15, 1811 - January 14, 1887) was an American abolitionist and radical social reformer active from the 1830s to 1870s.
+Abigail Kelley Foster (née Kelley; January 15, 1811 - January 14, 1887) was an American abolitionist and radical social reformer active from the 1830s to 1870s.
 She became a fundraiser, lecturer and committee organizer for the influential American Anti-Slavery Society, where she worked closely with William Lloyd Garrison and other radicals.
 She married fellow abolitionist and lecturer Stephen Symonds Foster in 1845, and they both worked for equal rights for women and for Africans enslaved in the Americas.

 Her former home of Liberty Farm in Worcester, Massachusetts, has been designated a National Historic Landmark.

 Early life

 On January 15, 1811, Abigail (Abby) Kelley was born the seventh daughter of Wing and Lydia Kelley, farmers in Pelham, Massachusetts.
 Kelley grew up helping with the family farms in Worcester where she received a loving, yet strict Quaker upbringing.
 Kelley and her family were members of the Quaker Meeting in nearby Uxbridge, Massachusetts.
 She began her education in a single-room schoolhouse in the Tatnuck section of Worcester.
 Foster's daughter later wrote that Abby "attended the best private school for girls in Worcester."
 In 1826, as Worcester had no high school for girls and her parents could not afford a private seminary, Kelley continued her education at the New England Friends Boarding School in Providence, Rhode Island.
 After her first year of school, Kelley taught for two years to make enough money to further her education.
 In 1829, she attended her final year of schooling, having received the highest form of education any New England woman of her relatively moderate economic standing could hope to obtain.

 Abby returned to her parents' home to teach in local schools and, in 1835, helped her parents move to their new home in Millbury.
 Then in 1836, she moved to Lynn, Massachusetts, where she taught at a local school.
 There she met fellow Quakers who preached the ideas of dietary restriction, temperance, pacifism, and antislavery.
 She became interested in the health theories of Sylvester Graham and gained a general interest in the abolition of slavery after hearing a lecture by William Lloyd Garrison, editor of the abolitionist publication The Liberator.
 Kelley joined the Female Anti-Slavery Society of Lynn and was soon elected to a committee charged with collecting signatures for petitions to the Federal government to end slavery in the District of Columbia.
 Kelley passionately carried out her assignment, and in 1837 collected the signatures of nearly half the women of Lynn.